IntuitionEngineeringTeam/chars2vec/README.md

 containing abbreviations, slang, typos, or some other specific textual dataset.
 Chars2vec language model is based on the symbolic representation of words – the model maps each word to a vector of a fixed length.
-These vector representations are obtained with a custom neural netowrk while the latter is being trained on pairs of similar and non-similar words.
+These vector representations are obtained with a custom neural network while the latter is being trained on pairs of similar and non-similar words.
 This custom neural net includes LSTM, reading sequences of characters in words, as its part.
 The model maps similarly written words to proximal vectors.